UK HealthCare/Good Samaritan Hospital

 UK HealthCare/Good Samaritan Hospital - Lexington, KY

 Uk Healthcare/good Samaritan Hospital is an addiction treatment facility situated at 310 South Limestone Street in the 40508 zip code in Lexington, KY.
 It specializes in Naltrexone treatment.
 Uk Healthcare/good Samaritan Hospital provides naltrexone administration.
-Some of the treatment approaches used by Uk Healthcare/good Samaritan Hospital include relapse prevention and substance use counseling approach.
+Some of the treatment approaches used by Uk Healthcare/good Samaritan Hospital include substance use counseling approach and relapse prevention.
 Uk Healthcare/good Samaritan Hospital also specializes in detox services and offers Alcohol Detox and Benzodiazepines Detoxification.
-Uk Healthcare/good Samaritan Hospital provides hospital inpatient detoxification and hospital inpatient treatment.
+Uk Healthcare/good Samaritan Hospital provides hospital inpatient treatment and hospital inpatient detoxification.
 It also provides detoxification.

 Address: 310 South Limestone Street, Lexington, KY 40508